bharadwaj-raju/WeatherDesk/README.md

 - Python 3

+- Wallpapers

 ## Running

 Just run the `WeatherDesk.py` script.

+### Wallpapers

+You can choose your own custom set, conforming to the [naming rules](#naming-of-pictures).
+Either put them in the default `~/.weatherdesk_walls/` directory or specify a directory with the `--dir` option.

+Don't want to go hunting for wallpapers?
+I recommend [this beautiful set (called FireWatch, named after a game)](http://imgur.com/a/snB5O) (download the set using the ZIP file link given below) made by redditor JuniorNeves.

+**A zip download of the FireWatch set, named according to the rules:** [ZIP download](https://github.com/bharadwaj-raju/FireWatch-WeatherDesk-Pack/archive/master.zip).
+Just extract it into `~/.weatherdesk_walls` (or into any directory and pass its path with `--dir`)

 ### In background mode (only for OS X and Linux)